-- 1.1(Of fire or a similar force) destroy completely: the hungry flames devoured the old houseMore example sentences
+- 1.1(Of fire, disease, or other forces) consume (someone or something) destructively: the hungry flames devoured the old houseMore example sentences

 - Leaning over, she scatters the remains of the card into the fireplace, watching the flames devour it and leave behind only ashes.